top of page

 Some were, and are, about the technology itself – improvements to the internal combustion engine, chassis, tyres, steering, safety, satnav, batteries, audio systems, seats and much more.

 Others are designs of rules and regulations: road markings, speed limits, rules on emissions and alcohol.
 Some are about skills – like driving schools and tests (in the early decades of the car few imagined that ordinary people would be allowed to drive them).
 There are design questions about infrastructures – from motorways to charging stations; about complementary innovations like the changing design of cities, with suburbs and supermarkets that weren’t feasible before the car.
-There are questions about social norms like not letting your friends get into their cars drunk or not idling near a primary school, or about geopolitics – like strategies for trade and peace in an oil dependent economy.
+There are questions about social norms like not letting your friends get into their cars drunk or not idling near a primary school.
+And there are questions about geopolitics – like strategies for trade and peace in an oil dependent economy.

-Over time these questions became more complex – more ethical, more detailed, more numerous, with many more institutions to manage them.
+With the car, over time these questions became more complex – more ethical, more detailed, more numerous, and with many more institutions to manage them.
 I am absolutely certain that exactly the same will be true of AI which poses thousands of similar questions of rules, skills, norms, laws and more.

 However, one thing that is different about AI is that it doesn’t just generate new questions.
 It also provides new ways for us to ask and answer these questions.
-Already AI is transforming the everyday work of design.
+Already AI is transforming the everyday work of design as well as policy.
 AI tools, using LLMs, can be used to generate multiple personas and run experiments – showing how they might respond to a new product or offering.
 They can synthesise evidence of all kinds; generate new ideas; or agent-based modelling can be used to think through dynamic patterns of response.

 A growing body of research is exploring how best to use AI in complex problem solving.
 For example, one recent study looked at comparing AI and AI human combinations for problem solving: ‘human-AI solutions demonstrated superior strategic viability, financial and environmental value, and overall quality.
 Notably, human-AI solutions co-created through differentiated search, where human-guided prompts instructed the large language model (LLM) to sequentially generate outputs distinct from previous iterations, outperformed solutions generated through independent search’.